Managing Hazardous Waste

 To learn more about pollution prevention (P2) and the various ways that you can contribute to P2, visit the EPA’s Pollution Prevention (P2) website.

-You can prevent the generation of household hazardous waste by choosing to use safer alternative household products.
+You can prevent the generation of HHW by using safer alternative household products.

 The US EPA’s Safer Choice Program aims to help “consumers, businesses, and purchasers find products that perform and contain ingredients that are safer for human health and the environment.”
-Their resources will help you in finding and using “Safer Choice” products around the house.
-Products in the program can be identified by the Safer Choice label.
+Their resources will help you find “Safer Choice” products to use around the house.
+You can identify products in the program by the Safer Choice label.

 Household hazardous waste collection facilities (HHWCFs) may be authorized to receive waste from very small quantity generators (VSQGs); however, HHWCFs are not required to accept VSQG waste and may limit the types and amounts of household hazardous waste (HHW) that are accepted.